joke2k/django-faker/README.rst

 Relational Fields
 ~~~~~~~~~~~~~~~~~
 Django-faker will attempt to populate relational fields in the following manner:

-1. From model instances added through `add_entity()`
+#.
+From model instances added through `add_entity()`
-2. From pre-existing values in the db
+#.
+From pre-existing values in the db

-If there aren't available values and the field can't be null, an `AttributeError` is thrown
+If there aren't available values and the field can't be null, an `AttributeError` is thrown.

-**One-to-one fields**
+**One-to-one fields**:
-The Populator keeps track of what values have been used already so it doesn't violate the one-to-one constraint
+The Populator keeps track of what values have been used already so it doesn't violate the one-to-one constraint.

-**Many-to-many fields**
+**Many-to-many fields**:
-The Populator randomly selects between 1-n values to assign to the object
+The Populator randomly selects between 1-n values to assign to the object.

-**Foreign key fields**
+**Foreign key fields**:
-The Populator randomly selects 1 value to assign
+The Populator randomly selects 1 value to assign.

-**unique/unique_together constraints**
+**unique/unique_together constraints**:
 Currently, django-faker tries to populate the field(s) and then if a constraint is violated it tries again.
 This happens up to 1000 times and then an InvalidConstraint exception is thrown.
 Future iterations will hopefully pick values from a generated set of options to guarantee correctness.